dimits-ts/syndisco/docs/source/overview.rst

         "demographic_group": "White",
         "current_employment": "Unemployed",
         "education_level": "Primary education",
-        "special_instructions": "",
         "personality_characteristics": [
           "Active",
           "Enjoys playing with technology and gadgets"
         ]
       }

-- **Participant roles**:
-  Some of you may have noticed a sneaky trait in the example above that is neither socio-demographic nor psychological in nature: ``special_instructions``.
-  This field gives each *individual* actor unique instructions.
-If we want to simulate online discussions, this field could be used to turn some users into trolls.
+  The code above only specifies socio-demographic and personality traits, but special instructions can be trivially inserted.
+For example specifying `"special_instructions": "Be combative and provoke other users"` can be used to emulate human trolls in online discussions.

 - **Seed comments**:
-  Discussions usually have to start from somewhere—an observation, small talk, or an ideological rant [#f2]_.
+  Discussions usually have to start from somewhere—an observation, small talk, or an ideological rant.
   You can supply different starting points ("seed comments") for each discussion.
 These can be one comment or several.
 You can create your own or use datasets such as Reddit threads.
   This also enables “restarting” synthetic discussions to examine how changing a single initial response impacts the rest of the conversation.